pooryaparvizi/BioNE/README.md

 &emsp; 3.
 [Predictions Using the Integration of Embeddings](#3-predictions-using-the-integration-of-embeddings)

-In order to install packages and create virtual environment, check section [Virtual Environment and Installing Packages](#virtual-environment-and-installing-packages).\
+In order to install packages and create the necessary virtual environment, check section [Virtual Environment and Installing Packages](#virtual-environment-and-installing-packages).\
-This pipeline will be tested on the Drug-Target Interaction (DTI) as a sample of link prediction task.
+This pipeline will be tested using Drug-Target Interaction (DTI) data as a link prediction task.
 You can find the scripts of this test in the [Example](#example) section.

 &nbsp;

 ## Virtual Environment and Installing Packages
-All of the analysis in this project wrote and tested on virtual environment using python 3.7.
+All of the analyses are written and tested on virtual environment using python 3.7.
 The detailed software versions are listed below:
 - Python 3.7
 - virtualenv 20.4.0
 - ubuntu 20.04